-Search Engine Land, a fantastic search engine optimization (SEO) resource, recently released an article noting that search trumps social for local business information.
-While I’ve focused this blog almost entirely on social media, I wanted to take an opportunity to address the significance of SEO, as it is equally important, and there are also many overlapping factors between search and social.
+Search Engine Land released an article noting that search trumps social for local business information.
+While we focus on social media, SEO is equally important, and there are also many overlapping factors between search and social.

 With this in mind, while SEO has many layers (metatag composition, adwords, paid advertising and more), understanding some general starting points is extremely important.